M17-Project/Codec2-mod/README.md

 # Codec2-mod experimental fork
-This repository contains a **minimal extraction of the Codec2's 3200 bps mode**, intended as a clean base for experimentation, optimization, and future research.
+This repository contains a minimal extraction of the Codec2's 3200 bps mode, intended as a clean base for experimentation, optimization, and future research.
 Only the 3200 bps mode is supported - other Codec2 modes were intentionally excluded.

 The initial goal of this work was to: